DustInCompetent/cli/docs/content/commands/npm-search.md

 #### prefer-offline

-Bypasses staleness checks for cached.
+Bypasses staleness checks for cached searches.
 Missing data will still be requested from the server.
 To force full offline mode, use `offline`.

 #### offline